Travel Guide

 Roads:

-Note that since the pandemic, virtually no maintenance has been conducted on some major routes such as the RN7 from Antananarivo to Tulear and the RN2 from Antananarivo to Toamasina.
-With some sections of these roads now being deeply rutted and/or potholed, drive times are longer than most estimates reflect.
+Since the pandemic, virtually no maintenance has been conducted on some major routes such as the RN7 from Antananarivo to Tulear and the RN2 from Antananarivo to Toamasina.
+With some sections of these roads now being deeply rutted and/or potholed, drive times are sometimes longer than most estimates may reflect.
 We recommend packing an inflatable airline neck pillow if your itinerary includes long overland sections.

 Surplus Ariary on your return: